malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

                             1  1  1  0   ====>   0  0  0  0 <--'
                             1  1  1  1   ====>   1  1  0  1 <-'

-		I will change this once a better way to represent a qubit if implemented
+		I will change this once a better way to represent a qubit is implemented

 	Z: